 Homeowners’ and/or automobile insurance can be purchased with premiums deducted directly from your paycheck on an after-tax basis.

-The Employee Assistance Program has services and resources available for assisting faculty and staff with their:
+The Employee Assistance Program has services and resources available for assisting faculty and staff with:

 The Cal Poly Community Counseling Service offers personal, couple, group, family and child counseling to community members days and evenings Monday through Thursday, except during quarter breaks and academic holidays.
 Fees for an hour-long session are on a sliding scale depending on income.
 No one is denied service for lack of funds.
 The clinic is staffed by graduate students in the master’s degree program in psychology under the supervision of clinically licensed faculty members in the Psychology and Child Development Department.
 Clinic staff members treat a range of psychological disorders and interpersonal problems.
 Emergency or crisis counseling is not available.
 To schedule an appointment, call 756-1532.
 A clinic staff member will return your call.